ON THIS PAGE

 Character at the end of a command.
 Used to denote a command that must be matched exactly up to that point. |

-mode and with the |
+configuration with the |

 [ ] |

 Range of letters or digits.
-To separate the start and end of
+To separate the start and end of a

-a range, use a hyphen ( - |
+range, use a hyphen ( - |

-[edit system login class test] user@host# set permissions clear user@host# set permissions configure user@host# set permissions network user@host# set permissions trace user@host# set permissions view user@host# set allow-configuration-regexps [ "interfaces [gx]e-.* unit [0-9]* description .*" ] With the above configuration, the users assigned to the test login class have operator-level user permissions, and have access to configure interfaces within the specified range of interface name and unit number (0 through 9). |
+[edit system login class test] user@host# set permissions clear user@host# set permissions configure user@host# set permissions network user@host# set permissions trace user@host# set permissions view user@host# set allow-configuration-regexps [ "interfaces [gx]e-.* unit [0-9]* description .*" ] With the preceding configuration, the users assigned to the test login class have operator-level user permissions.
+These users also have access to configure interfaces within the specified range of interface name and unit number (0 through 9). |

 ( ) |

-A group of commands, indicating a complete, standalone expression to be evaluated.
+A group of commands indicating a complete, standalone expression to be evaluated.
 The result is then evaluated as part of the overall expression.
 Parentheses must be used in conjunction with pipe operators, as explained. |

 [edit system login class test] user@host# set permissions all user@host# set allow-commands "(clear)|(configure)" user@host# deny-commands "(mtrace)|(start)|(delete)" With the above configuration, users assigned to the test login

-specified in the |
+commands specified in the |

 * |